 - It conditions your hair in a way you just have to see to believe.
 This is largely a result of the clarifying process.
 When the buildup is stripped away from your hair cuticles, you restore smooth, shiny texture and appearance of your hair.

 So basically, you are getting a two-in one with ACV.
 When you use apple cider vinegar, you are going to see amazing results for your hair and skin.

-How to Use Apple Cider Vinegar for Scalp
+How to Use Apple Cider Vinegar for an itchy scalp

 Does it really work?
 I’ll get to that at the end with my personal experiences (hint: yes it does).
 But first, I want to tell you how to use apple cider vinegar as treatment for your hair and scalp.
 Then I will share some ideas with you for boosting the power of your ACV rinse with healthy herbs.

 There are two easy ways you can apply an apple cider vinegar hair rinse: